Understanding Data Science Roles: Who Does What?

 The first thing to keep in mind is that the phrase “data scientist” tends to be used as an umbrella term for just about every job in the field.
 In fact, if you ask ten different people what they think a data scientist does, you’ll likely get ten different answers.

 The reality is, data science is a vast field that employs individuals in a variety of roles and responsibilities.
-They may hold the title of Data Analyst, Business Analyst, Software Engineer, Marketing Data Scientist, or Machine Learning Engineer—just to name a few.
+They may hold the title of Data Analyst, Business Analyst, Software Developer, or Marketing Data Scientist—just to name a few.
 Because data has become so prevalent in our everyday lives, it might surprise you to learn which industries are actively searching for and hiring data science professionals.

 Unfortunately, many companies’ job listings don’t always get the distinction right, so it’s crucial to understand your personal and professional goals before starting your search for a data boot camp and eventually, a job in the field.